 How is this not worse than what we condemn our Roman Catholic brothers for?
 I don’t know a single Catholic that would be ok with the Pope being piped in for the sermon every Sunday.
 They laugh at the idea.
 I know.
 I asked.

 How is the evangelical world embracing 7-10 brand-name preachers across the country not the ecclesiological version of GMO crops?
-Let’s just call it like it is: these men de facto evangelical popes.
+Let’s just call it like it is: these men are de facto evangelical popes.

 Some will say, “Yeah but Mark Driscoll and Perry Noble don’t speak ex cathedra.”
 Really?
-I have heard their devotees quote them as if they do.
+Their devotees quote them as if they do.
 In a nod to mega-pastor Steve Furtick’s statement, that they are “making Jesus famous,” doesn’t it seem as if Jesus isn’t the only one they are “making famous”?
 Not to mention rich.

 To be clear, I am not attacking large churches, or video screens.
 I am not even attacking the bloated clergy salaries paid by churches whose boards are made up of other mega-church pastors – although somebody should.
 I AM attacking a model of leadership: The multi-site, big personality church that trades the Ephesians 4 model of equipping others and giving leadership away for a model that makes “the man” a black hole of money and Kingdom energy.

 Evangelicalism’s strength has always been its willingness to engage the culture to make an impact on lives.
 The backside of that coin can be an amazing short-sightedness.
 Does no one wonder what the unintended consequences of our new evangelical popes might be?

 So before we cast stones at our Catholic friends for man-following, perhaps we should remove the video screen from our own eye.